Array#

 Get strides across each dimension.

-This should have hopefully given you an overview of the array submodule, if you have any questions, please feel free to reach out on our discord in the array channel or in the array forum!
+This should have hopefully given you an overview of the array submodule, if you have any questions, please feel free to reach out on our discord in the array channel!